Connect with others who understand.

 What Triggers Migraine vs. Other Types of Headaches?

-Like migraine headaches, tension and cluster headaches can be triggered by certain factors in the environment.
+Like migraine headaches, tension and cluster headaches can be triggered by certain environmental or lifestyle factors.
 Here are some common triggers for different types of headaches.

 Migraine Headache Triggers